scriptpapi/scikit-CP/README.md

 for students or scientists seeking to integrate physics computational solutions into their python projects.
 It is written in and only compatible with Python 3.

-# Available modules
-Below is the currently available stable classes and simulation scripts, more are on the way.
-Contributions are welcomed, but they mus follow the format of the project and be coded either as a simulation script or a class file for a physical object.
-A contribution tutorial is coming soon.

 # Installation
 The easiest way to use scikit-CP in your project is by adding it using your IDE's package manager: